HamzaM3/indicatrice/readme.md

 ## List of available indicator function:

-All the function take the value, test whether the value is of the proper type.
+All the functions below take a value, test whether it is of the proper type.
 If it is, it returns it as is, if not it throws an Error
 - `indicatrice.json`: JSON-able values
 - `indicatrice.number`: Number
 - `indicatrice.string`: String